der-dirk/BlumenTag/README.md

-App to determine the Hasen Tag
+App to determine the Blumen Tag